 In fact, you may end up spending nothing for a month only to go on a shopping binge and wipe out the progress you made.
 That said; here are 10 easy financial resolutions I am making that might also be able to help you improve your bottom line.

 If you’re in debt – and even if you aren’t – you can’t get your head above water if you’re still sinking.
 Even if you can’t yet afford to make more than minimum payments on your credit cards, pledge to stop using them.
 Cut them up, freeze them, throw them in the blender.
-Don’t charge anything in 2008.
+Don’t charge anything in the new year.

 Even if conquering debt is your financial priority, I recommend you stash your cash into a savings account anyway.
 It gets you into the habit of saving and seeing your account grow can motivate you in your battle against debt.
 Even if you only save $20 a week, that’s $1,040 a year before interest.
 Tell yourself that next year at this time you will have that much in your savings account, and stick to it!

 If you’re not yet saving for retirement, start.
-If not, up your contribution by 1%.
+If not, up your contribution by 1 percent.
 You will hardly miss the small additional amount deducted from your paycheck, but over your career it will amount to thousands of extra savings.